India's United Breweries asks Vijay Mallya to step down from board

 The move by the board of United Breweries, which makes and sells Kingfisher beer in India, follows a regulatory order and a meeting of its independent directors, the company said in a filing with the stock exchanges late on Wednesday. (bit.ly/2kVIy1L)

-Mallya, the head of the Force India Formula One team and a former owner of an Indian Premier League cricket team, moved to Britain in March 2016 after being pursued in courts by banks seeking to recover about $1.4 billion the Indian authorities say is owed by his Kingfisher airline.

-India's capital markets regulator has barred Mallya from participating in the country's securities market for having allegedly diverted funds from whiskey maker United Spirits (UNSP.NS).
+India's capital markets regulator has barred Mallya from participating in the country's securities market for having allegedly diverted funds from whiskey maker United Spirits .

-On Thursday, the Indian government said it has applied to Britain to extradite Mallya to face trial.

 Mallya, along with some of his other ventures, held a roughly 30 percent stake in United Breweries as of the quarter ended Dec.
 31, 2016, according to securities data.

-Heineken, which owns 43.7 percent of the Indian brewer, said the company was happy with its current shareholding, but would look at increasing its stake if an opportunity arose.
+Heineken owns about 43 percent in the brewer.
+It initially acquired 37.5 percent in 2008 through its takeover of Scottish & Newcastle, and later raised its holding.

+Last year, sources told Reuters that Heineken was likely to ask Mallya to step down from the board.

-(Reporting by Tanvi Mehta in Bengaluru; Additional reporting by Clara Ferreira Marques in Singapore; Editing by Himani Sarkar and Adrian Croft)
+Heineken and a spokesman for Mallya were not immediately reachable for a comment.
+(Reporting by Tanvi Mehta in Bengaluru; Editing by Himani Sarkar)

+* Third Point LLC takes share stake of 2.7 million shares in Rice Energy Inc - SEC filing

+LIMA, Feb 10 Peru's central bank said Friday that it expects inflation to ease into its 1 percent to 3 percent target range in the second half of 2017 instead of mid-2017 as previously forecast as unusual weather squeezes food prices.